rilov/claudeskill/caludeskillexplained.md

 ✅ **scripts/ contains Python programs** that give Claude superpowers for complex calculations

-✅ **templates/ has reusable designs** that Claude customizes for your needs
+✅ **templates/ has 5 reusable designs** (basic, percentage, financial, converter, health) that Claude customizes for your needs

 ✅ **examples/ shows working demos** that Claude learns from

 ✅ **references/ has formulas and facts** that Claude looks up for accuracy

 ✅ **Everything works together** like a well-organized kitchen with recipe books, tools, and ingredients

+✅ **All 5 templates are production-ready** with beautiful designs, validation, error handling, and educational comments

 ### The Big Picture